Aidge demonstration#

 operator.

-Aidge graph transformation toolchain are embedded inside recipes
+Aidge’s graph transformation toolchain is embedded inside recipes

 functions.
 These recipes are available in aidge_core